 DALLAS and IRVING, Texas -- Nine months after announcing plans to acquire most of Sunoco's retail sites, 7-Eleven and Sunoco underscored their commitment to the deal this week, even as Sunoco announced a deal for the operation of 207 c-stores that were not part of the transaction with 7-Eleven.

-“7-Eleven Inc. and Sunoco LP are jointly committed to closing the value-creating transaction,” the companies said in a press release.
+“7-Eleven Inc. and Sunoco LP are jointly committed to closing the value-creating transaction,” the companies said.
 “The companies believe the transaction to be in the latter stages of the regulatory approval process with the Federal Trade Commission.
 Subject to completion of the regulatory process and customary closing conditions, 7-Eleven and Sunoco expect closing to occur in January 2018.”

 When it closes, 7-Eleven’s more than $3.3 billion acquisition of 1,100 company-operated c-stores in Texas, New York, Florida and other states from Sunoco LP will bring it across the threshold of 10,000 c-stores in the United States.
 The deal is the company’s largest acquisition ever, taking advantage of Sunoco’s shift in focus to wholesale fuel.